truenas/middleware/docs/userguide/index.rst

 Import Volume
 ~~~~~~~~~~~~~

-The Volume → Import Volume screen, shown in Figure 8.1d, is used to import a single disk or partition that has been formatted with a supported filesystem.
+The :menuselection:`Volume --> Import Volume` screen, shown in Figure 8.1d, is used to import a single disk or partition that has been formatted with a
+supported filesystem.
 FreeNAS® supports the import of disks that have been formatted with UFS, NTFS, MSDOS, or EXT2.
-The import is meant to be a temporary measure in order to copy
+The import is meant to be a temporary
-the data from a disk to a volume.
+measure in order to copy the data from a disk to a volume.
 Only one disk can be imported at a time.

 **Figure 8.1d: Importing a Volume**